bcss/RentACar-Contract/MISSING_FEATURES.md

 ### Summary

-The MARMAR system is **feature-complete** for current operations but has significant opportunities for enhancement.
+The RCCMS system is **feature-complete** for current operations but has significant opportunities for enhancement.
 The missing features fall into three categories:

 1. **Operational Efficiency**: Email/SMS notifications, bulk operations, renewals
 2. **Business Intelligence**: Analytics, forecasting, advanced reporting